-You’ve seen the signs at almost every street corner or off-ramp, “Cash for houses in New Jersey, Brooklyn, Queens, Long Island.”
+You’ve seen the signs at almost every street corner or off-ramp, “Cash for houses in North Carolina & New Jersey.”
 Some of these are cartoonish signs and others might even be handwritten, nailed to a light pole.
 Some cash for houses signs makes claims they buy houses in any condition and for competitive rates and all cash.

 If you need or want to sell your home, this looks like the perfect opportunity to sell quickly without the headaches of preparing a property for showing.

-Is Cash For Houses In New Jersey, Brooklyn, Queens, Long Island Right for You?
+Is Cash For Houses In North Carolina & New Jersey Right for You?

 The Cash for Houses in Your Target Market

 The individuals and companies putting up these signs are investors seeking quick, undervalued properties to capitalize on.
 By putting signs out, it takes a lot of the legwork out of researching distressed properties and hones in on homeowners wanting to sell quickly.